mixalturek/pakr/README.md

 *Service for reservation of parking places.*

-Main motivation for this project: Learn development of backend applications in [Rust][rust], frontend development and public clouds.
+(To learn development of backend applications in [Rust][rust], frontend development and public clouds.)

 [rust]: https://www.rust-lang.org/